 Academic advising is a system of one-to-one relationships between students and instructors.
 The system provides each student with one faculty member to whom he or she can go for assistance with academic planning, registration, grades and transfer information.

 How did I get an advisor?

-The registrar assigned an advisor according to your choice of program of study and other information you provided on your application.
+Your advisor is assigned according to your choice of program of study and other information you provided on your application.
 If you have chosen a major, your advisor will be an instructor in that program.
 If you are deciding on a major or planning a four-year transfer, your advisor is one of several instructors who work well with students who are interested in general studies.

 What can my advisor help me with?

 Your advisor is prepared to help you:

 - understand academic requirements and expectations,

 - define and develop realistic goals for yourself,